calston/distributex/README.md

       expire: 300
       servers: acme1, acme2
 ```

+You can specify either the 'memcache' backend or 'inmemory', there are pros
+and cons to both.
+Memcache will be slower, but state is retained away from
+the Distributex server and you can scale out workers - however since the
+inmemory backend can handle about 5000 waiting locks on a single machine
+redundancy is the only real concern.
+Lock expiry is also a bit more reliable
+and simpler in the memcache backend.

 This will create two pools whose lock expires after 5 minutes.
 It's generally
 a good idea to set an expiry to ensure something, otherwise it will default to